 Unfortunately, the Harrow group, which had moved to the Harrow Arts Centre at Harrow Weald in September 1978, sadly ceased operations in 1983.
 However The Young Theatre (at Beaconsfield) continued to maintain its unique concepts, and it remained financially independent; being entirely self-funding.
-By the time it closed in 1983, over 300 young people had been members of the Harrow group.
+By the time it closed in 1983, nearly 400 young people had been members of the Harrow group.

 Over the years a number of constitutional changes were introduced at Beaconsfield to reflect and respond to the changes in the social and educational demands being made on young people, but the group continued to operate that overriding all-important principle, with all executive decisions still remaining in the hands of the members through an Executive Committee, chaired by the Group Director.
 This committee, which comprised members elected at the Annual General Meeting from across the whole age range of the group, was guided by Mentors, including an Artistic Director and a General Manager - both of whom are elected by the membership and had to be aged over 21, but, although both attended the Executive Committee meetings, neither of them had voting rights (!) - and so The Young Theatre remained very much a theatre group for young people - run by young people.
 Whilst all those involved with The Young Theatre were unpaid and therefore amateur, a totally professional attitude was expected from everyone.